 A tabular form is a legacy application component.
-Although still supported, Oracle recommends developers use interactive grids instead.
+Although existing legacy tabular forms are supported, the creation of new legacy tabular forms has been desupported.
+Oracle recommends developers create interactive grids instead.

 A legacy tabular form enables users to update multiple rows in a table at once from a single page.
-When created using a wizard, a legacy tabular form enables you to perform update, insert, and delete operations on multiple rows in a database table.
+A legacy tabular form enables you to perform update, insert, and delete operations on multiple rows in a database table.
 Tabular forms include a built-in multiple row update process that performs optimistic locking behind the scenes to maintain the data integrity.

-Oracle recommends the following best practices when creating tabular forms:
+Oracle recommends the following best practices when managing tabular forms:

-Do not modify of the select list of a SQL statement of a tabular form after it has been generated using a wizard.
-If you do modify the query, make sure the values of the updatable columns are not altered after being queried from the database by the Application Express engine.
+Do not modify of the select list of a SQL statement of a existing legacy tabular form.
+If you must modify the query, make sure the values of the updatable columns are not altered after being queried from the database by the Oracle APEX engine.

 Tabular forms are based on a SQL query in which the query columns are tied to the underlying table columns.
 Unlike a single record from, tabular forms do not store data in session state.
 When a tabular form page is submitted, the tabular form data is processed using built-in data manipulation language (DML), or a custom PL/SQL page processes.